Umuzi-org/ACN-syllabus/content/projects/nodejs/ajax/_index.md

 title: Add a little Ajax
 ---

 In this project you'll be creating a more modern frontend for your application.
 You'll need to create a whole new page that allows a user to see a list of visitors and to delete visitors.

-The technology to use is entirely up to you.
+## What technology to use for sending AJAX requests

+As a developer, it's important that you can think for yourself and read up on things.
+Tech changes all the time.
+Do some googling - read up on the current best practices.
+Find out the pros and cons for using a certain technology to make requests from the client-side applications.
+Then make a choice.

 ## A new page